fatjond0413/CYOA/shock.md

+## Shocked

-Your Dad looks at you with shock
+Your Dad looks at you with shock.
+What will you do.